darrenks/nibbles/docs/tutorial_ancillary.md

 Note if you wanted to use the value of the mod before the div, you can't do that with divmod, so there is also a function ``%` which computes moddiv.
 In general functions that return multiple things will have multiple versions due to this drawback.

+Like functions these are referrenced by DeBruijn indicies which can become tedious for larger programs.
+So you can name the extra values by doing a `sets identifier` after the expression that returned multiple values.
+(This also works for `;` ofcourse).

+For example:

+	"the div is: " `/ 10 3 sets mod "\n"
+	"the mod is: " mod
+$HiddenOutput
+	the div is: 3
+	the mod is: 1

 ### Creating Tuples

 In functions you can return a tuple instead of a regular value using `~`.
 For example: